wevm/abitype/docs/pages/guide/walkthrough.md

   },
 ] as const
 // @filename: readContract.ts
-import { Abi } from 'abitype'
+import type * as a from 'abitype'

 declare function readContract(config: {
-  abi: Abi
+  abi: a.abi
   functionName: string
   args: readonly unknown[]
 }): unknown